lemoinep/AI_AnomalyDetectionNetworkMonitoring/README.md

 Nota : The ultimate goal will be to bring together all my detection developments, including sound-based detection, and add artificial intelligence to perform data fusion for detections that may later be used for robots.

 I also plan to add a 3D spatial representation of the data in future developments.
 I'm currently thinking about the best method to achieve this.
-Later, this will serve as a way to visualize how the robot perceives its environment
+Later, this will serve as a way to visualize how the robot perceives its environment.

-There is still a lot of work to be done.
+There is still a lot of work to be done, but I’m confident I’ll get there.
+I invite you to follow my progress as I continue developing.